BassaniRiccardo/dialog-system-MIAR/README.md

  - This file contains a version of the dialog system used to run an experiment on the effects of text-to speech on user satisfaction.
 Further details on the experiment can be found in Experiment_Report.pdf.

 ADDITIONAL CODE
- - A Python program that reads the source data and displays the dialogs one by one in human-readable format, using the Enter key to proceed to the next dialog (dialog_printer.py)
+ - Python code to produce a log text file containing the dialogs with the user (dialog_system.py, line 433)
- - Python code to produce a text file with one utterance per line in the format dialog_act utterance_content (dialog_system.py, line 389) Part 1b - Python code that implements a keyword matching baseline and a dialog act distribution baseline (dialog_system.py, line 187, 235)
+ - Python code that implements a keyword matching baseline and a dialog act distribution baseline (dialog_system.py, line 228, 276)

 ## Configuration info: